NOAA-ORR-ERD/PyGnome/web/gnome/webgnome/README.txt

 INSTALLING

-For best results, create a virtual environment for the entire Gnome project.
+For best results, it is suggested that you create and activate a virtual environment for the entire Gnome project.
+[How does one do this?
+Link to how-to?]
+Then...

+First, make your current working directory ".\GNOME\py_gnome", and run:

+    python setup.py develop

-Activate the environment and install all of WebGnome's dependencies with:
+Second,  make your current working directory ".\GNOME\web\gnome\webgnome" and install all of WebGNOME's package dependencies with:

     pip install -r requirements.txt

+If "pip install -r requirements.txt" results in an error on Windows, use the command-line error text to identify which package is causing the error.
+Comment-out (with a #) the reference to that package in ".\GNOME\web\gnome\webgnome\requirements.txt" and instead download/run the installer for that package from
+http://www.lfd.uci.edu/~gohlke/pythonlibs/.
+Repeat the process of (1) running the "pip install -r requirements.txt" command and (2) commenting-out any packages that cause and error then instead installing that package from http://www.lfd.uci.edu/~gohlke/pythonlibs/ until no errors result (or until you get an error that doesn't relate to one of the packages).

+Third, make your current working directory ".\GNOME\web\gnome\webgnome" and run:

+    python setup.py develop

-The project requires SciPy, NumPy and netCDF4, so there are a fair number of non-Python dependencies like a Fortran compiler and netcdf, which you can obtain with the package manager of your choice.
+The project requires SciPy, NumPy and NetCDF4, so there are a fair number of non-Python dependencies like a Fortran compiler and NetCDF, which you can obtain with the package manager of your choice.